getsentry/sentry-java/README.md

     naive+https://public:private@host:port/1

 ### Proxying HTTP(S) connections
-If your application sends outbound requests through an HTTP proxy, you can use JVM networking properties to configure the proxy information.
+If your application needs to send outbound requests through an HTTP proxy, you can configure the proxy information via JVM networking properties or as part of the Sentry DSN.

-For example,
+For example, using JVM networking properties (affects the entire JVM process),

 ```
 java \